 Stan Reents, PharmD

-Several fitness myths never seem to go away.
-In this review, I will explain why they don't make sense.
+Several exercise myths never seem to go away.
+In this review, I'll explain why they don't make sense.

 1) "Crunches and/or sit-ups will help me lose weight around my waist."